 Les has been in youth ministry for 40+ years, serving at Eastside Christian Church in Fullerton, CA for 22 years.
-He has spoken in 48 states, 13 foreign countries, and at more than 25 Christian colleges, seminaries and universities.
-Les has lead seminars at the Youth Specialties National Youth Workers Convention every year since 1980.
-He has been a member of Youth Specialties Resource Seminar (CORE) for 11 years and is a team member for "Understanding Your Teenager", leading parenting seminars all over the country.
-He also teaches at Western Seminary, Sacramento campus.
+He has spoken in 48 states, 18 foreign countries, and at more than 25 Christian colleges, seminaries and universities.
+Les has led seminars at the Youth Specialties National Youth Workers Convention every year since 1980.
+He is a team member for "Understanding Your Teenager", leading parenting seminars all over the country.

 Les has had over 150 articles printed in national magazines.
-He has written 15 books (What If...?, Have You Ever...?, Unfinished Sentences and Best Ever Games For Youth Ministry, and Awaken Your Creativity) and co-authored an additional 10 books.
+He has written 18 books (What If...?, Have You Ever...?, Unfinished Sentences, Gimme Five..., and Best Ever Games For Youth Ministry, and Awaken Your Creativity) and co-authored an additional 10 books (including A Youth Workers Commentary on John, Volumes One and Two).
+Some of his books have been translated into Spanish, Korean and German.
 He is listed in Who's Who in Religion (1992), Who's Who in America (1992), and Who's Who Among American Teachers (2002 and 2004).